What You’ll Learn 📊

 Do a left mouse click on the button on the right side of the graph to zoom into the selected area.
 To undo the zoom use button (below +) and you will zoom out step by step.
 As there is only one-time base available all graph is zoomed in (or out) together, independent which button is selected.
 You can do that action several times to zoom into the selected area step by step (by each step is a decrease of range about 1/25 prior range) and is meaningless in what place cursor there is.
 By first zoom out graph return to previous zoom (range) and after that step by step.
 If we use before multiple zoom (with +button or measurement cursor), in the first step displayed range to return to about 3/4 its whole range and after that step by step.

-The signal overview bar at the top of the recorder display shows always the current position within the signal.
-You can also click on the marked area and move the marker - this will also move the displayed signal.
-You can do that action several times to see the information of real interest.
+The signal overview bar at the top of the Recorder display always shows your current position within the signal.
+You can also click and drag the marked area to reposition the displayed portion of the signal.
+This action can be repeated as needed to explore the parts of the signal that interest you most.

 Lock the 1st Cursor to the selected position

-We can position the measurement cursors anywhere within the acquired signal.
-But what to do if you have to measure a precise value over a long time?
-The resolution may not be enough to set the measurement cursors at the exact positions.
+You can place the measurement cursors anywhere within the acquired signal.
+However, if you need to measure a precise value over a long duration, it may be difficult to set the cursors at exactly the right points due to resolution limitations.

-Now you can zoom out and in again to the desired second position.
-During that, you will see a new cursor 1, but this one is only used for zoom issues - not for measurement.
-The 'original' cursor 1 is still locked at its position.
-Use cursor 1 and 2 as described before to define the second area of interest.
-Now move the cursor 2 to the point of interest and you can read out the desired value from the time and cursor values readout section.
+Now you can zoom out and then back in to the desired endpoint.
+A temporary Cursor 1 will appear for navigation purposes only—it is not used for measurements.
+The original Cursor 1 remains locked at its initial position.
+Use Cursor 1 and Cursor 2 as previously described to define your second area of interest.
+Then, move Cursor 2 to the point of interest, and you can read the required values from the Time and cursor values readout section.

 How to select the triggered data?

-If your data consists of events that can be captured, we can choose to store fast on trigger.
-To read more about triggered storing visit the Storing Options PRO training course.
+If your data consists of events that can be captured, you can choose to store fast on trigger.
+To learn more about triggered storing, visit the Storing Options PRO training course.

 store only the portion of interest by choosing "fast on trigger" storing option